 We take our sports pretty seriously here in OKC.
 And while the Oklahoma City Thunder have certainly captured our hearts, our passion for sports doesn't end with basketball season.
 Not by a long shot.

 Ever since our boys in blue arrived in 2008, Oklahoma City has been Thunder-struck.
-Playing to sell-out crowds, winning four consecutive Northwest Division titles and advancing to the Western Conference Finals three out of the last five seasons, this team’s popularity is skyrocketing both locally and nationally.
+Playing to sell-out crowds, winning four consecutive Northwest Division titles and advancing to the Western Conference Finals, this team’s popularity is skyrocketing both locally and nationally.
 Want to get in on the Thunder action?
 Here’s your guide for how to Thunder Up in OKC.

 The Boathouse District along the Oklahoma River in downtown Oklahoma City is a hot spot for urban recreation.
 It is also an official U.S. Olympic & Paralympic Training Site and home of the OKC National High Performance Center for both rowing and canoe/kayak.
 Be a spectator at several events throughout the year, such as at the USA Canoe/Kayak Sprint National Team Trials in April, the Stars and Stripes River Festival in June and the Oklahoma Regatta Festival in October.

 The National Softball Hall of Fame and Museum, the headquarters of the governing body of USA Softball, is located in Oklahoma City and the adjoining USA Hall of Fame Stadium - OGE Energy Field hosts the annual NCAA Women’s College World Series.
-Located in the heart of the Big 12 Conference, Oklahoma City routinely plays host to the conference’s baseball, men’s and women’s basketball and softball tournaments.
+Located in the heart of the Big 12 Conference, Oklahoma City routinely plays host to the conference’s baseball and softball tournaments.
 The NCAA also holds several of its championships in Oklahoma City.